-Winner of the Georgia Poet of the Year
+Winner of the Georgia Author of the Year Award in Poetry

 Alice Friman's latest collection, Vinculum, roots for deep connections between people, nature, retrospection, and the inevitable biological destiny of the body.
 Friman's work branches out from the core poem, "The Mythological Cod," to form a trellis of revelations on religion, sex, humor, science, and history.Her poems embrace the painful uncertainty of existence and relationships with clear-cut precision.
 The defiance and directness of Vinculum is matched by its musicality, creating a rich but fragile weave of human attachment.

 Alice Friman, born in New York City, is professor emerita of English and creative writing at the University of Indianapolis.
 Published in fourteen countries and anthologized widely, her past work includes four chapbooks and five full-length collections of poetry.
 She is currently poet-in-residence at Georgia College.

 “Never sentimental, though often deeply emotional, Friman uses her wit and her facility for striking metaphor to fend off all easy tears.
 If tears come, they are hard-earned and weighty. . . .
 With sexy jokes and joking allusions, Friman’s poems remind us of all that threatens us in life and of how important it is to brush aside the threats—not mindlessly or carelessly, but with the courage and confidence that life still offers rewards and solace.”—Pleiades